palladius/js-simple-search/README.md

 * <https://github.com/elybaru/phase-1-project>

+## About Bard

-Which is great!
+* This is great!
 So i can check this person code too!
+    * * I can send the result both via email and via gdoc.
+Check the first answer's GDoc: <https://docs.google.com/document/d/1y75TsYpu9kr3vh0zEEoq-IpBTfmbJ77fsISVKbHsRRU/edit>

 ## Result